-WISE map of Urban Wate Water Treatment Agglomerations WISE map of Urban Waste Water Treatment Plants
+Urban Waste Water Treatment Directive Viewer containing maps of UWWTD Agglomerations and UWWTD Urban Waste Water Treatment Plants

-WISE reference GIS datasets of UWWTD receiving areas shall be available in November 2009
+WISE reference GIS datasets of UWWTD receiving areas based on 2007 and 2009 data submission respectively.

 6. Maintenance

 Principles and criteria applied in data maintenance are based are specified in chapters 7, 8 and 9 of this guidance.